prog4biol/pfb2019/README.md

 <_sre.SRE_Match object; span=(0, 3), match='atg'>
 >>>
 ```
-> We can make our search case insenstive by using the `re.I` or `re.IGNORECASE` flag.
+> We can make our search case insensitive by using the `re.I` or `re.IGNORECASE` flag.

 You can use more than one flag by concatenating them with `|`.  `re.search(r"ATG",dna , re.I|re.M)`